zoekrauss/stingray_unix/README.md

 7) Stingray.m reads the output variables and uses them to create an srRays structure

-To compile the stingray_src_unix.F code into a unix executable, Zoe uses the Intel iFort compiler, specifically with this command in the Matlab command window:
+To compile the stingray_src_unix.F code into a unix executable, for example, Zoe uses the Intel iFort compiler, specifically with this command in the Matlab command window:
 !/opt/intel/compilers_and_libraries_2020.0.166/mac/bin/intel64/ifort -o stingray_src_unix stingray_src_unix.F
 The filepath part of this command will change depending on where in your computer the compiler is saved.